A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Missing covariates only

-Standard LMM analysis is then applied to (\ref{eq:LMM_mat}) to estimate the fixed effects, $b=(\beta',\mu')$ and variance components $\psi=(G,\sigma_{\gamma}^{2},\sigma^{2})$, where $\sigma^{2}={\rm var}(e_{it})$.
-Typically, the main interest in longitudinal data analysis is $\beta$ and associated mean function; however, the variance components need to be estimated in order to assess uncertainty in the $\beta$ estimator.
-Also note, so far, we have not assumed normality for the random effects and errors.
-See, for example, Jiang and Nguyen (2021, sec.
-1.4) for inference about non-Gaussian LMM.
-The resulting estimators of $\beta$ and $\psi$ are called completed-covariates estimators (CCE), denoted by $\hat{\beta}$ and $\hat{\psi}$, respectively.
-The name CCE refers to that the estimators are based on the LMM with completed covariates, (\ref{eq:LMM_mat}).
-In contrast, the estimators of $\beta$, $G$, etc. based on the complete-data only analysis, denoted by $\tilde{\beta}$, $\tilde{G}$, respectively, are called complete-data only estimators (CDOE).
+Note that ${\rm cov}(\epsilon_{is},\epsilon_{it})$ is a known function of $\rho$.
+Thus, the extended variance components are $\psi=(G,\sigma_{\gamma}^{2},\rho,\sigma_{\delta}^{2})$.
+Typically, the main interest in longitudinal data analysis is $\beta$ and associated mean function; however, the variance components need to be estimated in order to assess uncertainty in the $\beta$ estimator, which is used in inferential analysis.
+The resulting estimators of $b$ and $\psi$ are called completed-covariates estimators (CCE), denoted by $\hat{b}$ and $\hat{\psi}$, respectively.
+The name CCE refers to that the estimators are based on the GLMM with completed covariates, (\ref{eq:GLMM_pred_2}).
+In contrast, the estimators of $\beta$, $G$, etc. based on the complete-data-only-analysis, denoted by $\tilde{\beta}$, $\tilde{G}$, respectively, are called complete-data only estimators (CDOE).

+{\bf Note 3.} It is known (e.g., Jiang and Nguyen 2021, sec.
+4.1) that maximum likelihood (ML) analysis of GLMM is computationally challenging.
+However, at least for GLMMs with clustered random effects, such as those for the analysis of longitudinal data, the computation can be handled with the existing software package (see Section 4.2).

-As noted in Section 1, an important question is whether there is a gain of CDE over CDOE.
-We investigate this both empirically and theoretically in Section 4.1 and Section 5.1.
+As noted in Section 1, an important question is whether there is a gain of CCE over CDOE.
+Specifically, we are comparing the $\beta$ component of the CCE, $\hat{b}$, denoted by $\hat{\beta}$, and the CDOE, $\tilde{\beta}$, and ask if there is any gain of $\hat{\beta}$ over $\tilde{\beta}$.
+Results of our simulation studies, presented in Sections 4.1 and 4.2, suggest that the answer is yes.
+Furthermore, the positive answer can be justified theoretically.
+To do so, we first establish a theorem regarding the asymptotic normality of the maximum likelihood estimator (MLE) of $\beta$ under the GLMM.